stefaan-coussement/Tab/docs/topics/exception-style-error-propagation.md

 One of the biggest problems with asynchronous functions is that the exceptions thrown are not caught.
 Some javascript engines will log a message, but there is no mechanism to catch them.

 The Tabs library has a special tab exactly for that purpose.
-As illustrated higher, you use the `.raise()` method to propagate the errors to `Tab.context.target`, the new tab that was created and returned by the enclosing processing method.
+As illustrated higher, you use the `.reraise()` method to propagate the errors to `Tab.context.target`, the new tab that was created and returned by the enclosing processing method.
 Outside any enclosing processing method, this `Tab.context.target` is a catch-all tab that can be used to catch otherwise unhandled errors.

 ````javascript
 // using pipelined tabs, leaving errors unhandled: